enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 * Under the `Volume` tab

-   * Select `Add Folder` and create a mouth path for `/etc/enclave/profiles` in the Docker directory on your DiskStation.
-This is where Enclave will write its configuration, private keys, and certificates to persist between reboots.
+   * Select `Add Folder`.
+Create a mouth path to `/etc/enclave/profiles` in the `docker` directory on your DiskStation.
+This is where Enclave will write its configuration file, private keys, and certificates to persist between reboots.

       ![Create a volume for Enclave configuration data](/img/guides/synology-docker-container-volume-settings.png)

 * Under the `Network` tab

-   * Select the check box to `Use the same network as Docker host`.
+   * Select the checkbox to `Use the same network as Docker host`.
 This will allow you to access the Synology NAS drive via the Enclave network.

 * Under the `Environment` tab

    * Define a new Environment Variable called `ENCLAVE_ENROLMENT_KEY` and set its value to a valid (and enabled) enrolment key from your Enclave account.
+Be careful not to include whitespace!

       ![Configure an enrolment key](/img/guides/synology-docker-container-enrolment-key.png)

-      This key is only used the first time Enclave runs inside the Docker container to obtain a certificate, once Enclave has successfully started once and written a profile to disk, it is safe to remove this environment variable.
+      This Enrolment key is only used the first time Enclave runs.
+When Enclave has successfully started once and written a profile to disk, it is safe to remove this environment variable.

-      > Enrolment keys are available from the [Enclave Portal](https://portal.enclave.io/) and determine which systems can register to your Enclave account, **keep them secret**.
+      > Enrolment keys are available from the [Enclave Portal](https://portal.enclave.io/) and determine which systems can register to your Enclave account, so we recommend that you **keep them secret**.

-   * Leave the `Execution Command` as the default value of `run` and click Apply.
+   * Leave the `Execution Command` set to the default value of `run` and click Apply.

 <br />

 Congratulations!
-You've finished configuring your container, click Done to Launch your Enclave container.
+You've finished configuring your container, click `Done` to Launch.

    ![Launch the Enclave Docker Container](/img/guides/synology-docker-launch-container.png)